Periodic Orbits and Gravitational Wave Radiation of Black Hole in EGB gravity: Introduction

-Furthermore, in binary star systems, especially in the extreme-mass-ratio inspiral (EMRI) system consisting of a central supermassive black hole and a stellar compact object, the smaller mass object slowly approaches the central black hole along a quasi-elliptical orbit.
-During this process, the orbit tends to become circular, accompanied by periodic gravitational wave signals\cite{Berry:2019wgg}.
-It is worth noting that differences in spacetime structures under different gravitational theories are directly reflected in the characteristics of gravitational wave waveforms, providing a powerful observational means to test and constrain various gravitational theories.
-In recent years, as space-based gravitational wave detectors have developed such as LISA, EMRI systems have been recognized as an effective tool for detecting gravitational wave sources\cite{Berry:2019wgg,Babak:2017tow}.
-In the paper, within the framework of 4D-EGB gravitational theory, we investigate the periodic orbits and gravitational wave radiation characteristics of a particle around a charged black hole.
-It aims to establish a method for distinguishing different types of BHs through differences in gravitational wave signals from EMRI systems, thereby providing theoretical predictions for future gravitational wave observations.
+Furthermore, in binary systems, particularly in EMRIs composed of a supermassive BH and a small compact object, the smaller body spirals slowly toward the central BH along geodesics due to energy and angular momentum dissipation caused by gravitational wave radiation.
+Under the adiabatic approximation, the inspiral process can be described as a gradual transition of the particle through a series of quasi-periodic orbits, with each stage of the periodic orbit regarded as an instantaneous quasi-steady state.
+Differences in spacetime metrics under different gravitational theory frameworks systematically alter the dynamical properties of these periodic orbits, thereby leaving observable imprints in the evolution of gravitational wave signals, which provides a feasible approach for probing gravitational theories through gravitational wave detection.
+With the advancement of space-based gravitational wave detector missions such as LISA, EMRI systems have been recognized as one of the key sources for probing the spacetime properties in strong gravitational field regions \cite{Berry:2019wgg,Babak:2017tow}.
+In this paper, within the framework of 4D-EGB gravity theory, we systematically investigate the periodic orbits and gravitational wave radiation characteristics of neutral test particles around a charged BH.
+By analyzing the effects of the Gauss-Bonnet coupling parameter $\alpha$ and charge $Q$ on the geometric morphology of periodic orbits and gravitational waveforms, we aim to provide some theoretical references for distinguishing different types of BHs in future space-based gravitational wave detection.

-The paper is structured as follows: In Section \ref{2.0} introduces the basic properties of the charged black hole under 4D-EGB gravitational theory, and based on geodesics, analyzes the characteristics of the particle's marginally bound orbit (MBO) and innermost stable circular orbit (ISCO).
-In Section \ref{3.0}, we impose strict physical constraints on the parameter $\alpha$ and charge $Q$ by combining black hole shadow effects and precession phenomena.
-In Sections \ref{4.0} and \ref{5.0}, we study the periodic trajectories of the particle around the charged black hole and the corresponding gravitational wave radiation, respectively.
+The paper is structured as follows: In Section \ref{2.0} introduces the basic properties of the charged BH under 4D-EGB gravity theory, and based on geodesics, analyzes the characteristics of the particle's MBO and ISCO.
+In Section \ref{3.0}, we impose strict physical constraints on the parameter $\alpha$ and charge $Q$ by combining BH shadow effects and precession phenomena.
+In Sections \ref{4.0} and \ref{5.0}, we study the periodic trajectories of the particle around the charged BH and the corresponding gravitational wave radiation, respectively.
 Section \ref{6.0} provides a summary.
 Finally, it is important to emphasize that this study adopts natural units where $c=G=1$.